Skip to content

 What is the Medicare Levy Surcharge (MLS)?

-If you earn over a certain amount and don’t have private hospital cover, you might have to pay the MLS – an extra 1% to 1.5% on top of the standard Medicare Levy all Aussies have to pay.1 Having the right hospital cover means you can avoid paying this surcharge, which could save you money at tax time.
+If you earn over the income thresholds are set by the Australian Government and don’t have private hospital cover, you might have to pay the MLS.
+Having the right hospital cover means you can avoid paying this surcharge, which could save you money at tax time.

 Need help figuring out your MLS?
 Use our MLS calculator.
 Just enter a few details to get an estimate of how much extra tax you might have to pay.